supercollider/supercollider/README_WINDOWS.md

 ### Obtaining and using readline

-As of the writing of this guide (April 2015), Readline support in SCWin 64-bit VS-build does not work.
 The Readline library provides an interface for keyboard control of command line sclang.
-Expecting readline to work in the release version, the SC build configuration is set to automatically find a readline binary tree in the location specified above.

-Readline is not obligatory in a SC build.
-If you want to sidestep the current problems with readline to focus on other development tasks, just rename the readline folder and it will be ignored.
-Cmake should tell you in the configure step that readline was not found and go on happily.
+As of the writing of this guide (April 2015), Readline support in SCWin VS-build does not work.
+Sclang crashes when started from the command line (the default is in Readline mode, sclang can be started in Daemon mode with the argument `-D`)

 As there is no official binary distribution of readline (apart from an outdated version 5.0.1 which is only available for 32-bit), we need to extract readline